weaveworks-guides/weave-net-legacy/coreos-simple/README.md

 ##Deploying The Client Container

 You now want to create a container on your second host and connect to the webserver in the container on our first host.
-We will use a container we created for our [Getting startedi with Weave and Docker on CentOS guide]().
+We will use a container we created for our [Getting started with Weave and Docker on CentOS guide]().
 Containers return a container ID which you will capture to use further on in this example.
 On `weave-gs-02` run

     CONTAINER=`sudo weave run 10.0.1.2/24 -t -i weaveworks/weave-gs-centos-bash`